 For some Christians, tension exists between the personal and social implications of the gospel.
 This tension prompts us to wonder where the church’s focus should be.
 Additionally, the constellation of large-scale crises we are facing (e.g. global pandemic, climate change, racial injustice, housing affordability, etc.) has led some to question the role of their faith and the church in engaging these critical issues.
-At the same time, many North American Christians are reevaluating some of the historical emphases of evangelicalism.
-Many are also leaving evangelical communities.
-The #Exvangelical and #LEAVELOUD hashtags are evidence of this phenomenon.
+At the same time, many North American Christians are reevaluating some of the historical emphases of North American evangelicalism.
+An avalanche of literature is being published from inside and outside the evangelical world offering pointed and well-researched critiques of this Christian tradition that has been exported all over the world (see list of recent publications).
+Many are also leaving evangelical communities as evidenced by the rise of the #Exvangelical and #LEAVELOUD hashtags.

 The essays below can be read as an individual or as a group.
-Eeach essay concludes with a few questions to prompt reflection and discussion.
+Each essay concludes with a few questions to prompt reflection and discussion.

 I. Introduction & A Short History

 Essay 1 offers an introduction to the five-part series and traces the history of evangelicalism – a Christian movement that has shaped how millions of Christians understand the Christian life.
 This essay is the most academic of the five.
 Although it may not be the most entertaining read, the history that is presented is important for us to understand as we seek to faithfully follow Jesus today.
 Don’t worry, after this week, there are more stories!
 Essay I is found on pages 3-36 (24 min. read).

 Heart Religion: Christian Belief and the Process of Introversion (40 min. read)

 This paper by Mike Simpson examines the philosophical and societal pressures that led to the interiorization of Christianity for many Protestants around the world.
 The essay starts on page 26.

 Excerpt from The Great Reversal: Reconciling Evangelism and Social Concern (4 min. read)